mvaitlhliaslta/projet_Web_cocktails/README.md

 - git pull to update

 To start coding:

+navigate to your Web server directory and enter the following commands:
   - `git clone https://github.com/mvaitlhliaslta/projet_Web_cocktails`

   or (try the first one then, if fail, the second):